 I'm glad I read this book.
 At times I felt painfully embarrassed at what it led me to look at in myself, and at other times I felt the joy of shared experience and understanding.
 At all times I felt the strength, the anguish, the fear and, frequently, the peace of a traveler on the path.

-(Reprinted from Sunrise magazine, February/March 1991.
+(From Sunrise magazine, February/March 1991.
 Copyright © 1991 by Theosophical University Press)